- What is the Tennessee United Soccer Club?

 - How will the club be governed and managed?

 The board will consist of officers including a Chairman, President, Secretary, Treasurer, Registrar, and ten at large members with equal voting rights as the officers.
 The Tennessee United Soccer Club will be responsible for the election of its own governing body.
-The policies, guidelines, bylaws, constitution, philosophies and procedures of the Tennessee United club will be determined by the Tennessee United board while the DOC will be asked to carry out his duties in accordance to these guidelines.
-The DOC will be on the BOD but will not have voting rights.
+The policies, guidelines, bylaws, constitution, philosophies and procedures of the Tennessee United club will be determined by the Tennessee United board while the Executive Director, Director of Operations, and DOC's will be asked to carry out their duties in accordance to these guidelines.
 Guidelines were developed that will in essence serve as the protocol of how the teams will be operated as well as the roles of all functions within the organization.

 - How are teams formed and how will it be communicated?